How Many Moving Parts Do Electric Cars Use? ICE/EV Compared

 It’s expected that 20% of all sales will be electric cars in the future.
 This global estimate is for 2050 and could be even higher as states worldwide are starting to phase out internal combustion engine cars to comply with climate change policies.

 Japan, China, Britain, and some European countries have committed to stopping the sale of internal combustion engine cars within the next twenty years.
-This will surely increase electric cars’ market share as their biggest competition is slowly becoming illegal in the future.
+This will surely increase electric cars’ market share as their biggest competition slowly becomes illegal in the future.

 Contact Us if you have any questions or queries.